ahmad-almekhlafy/rainbow-cycles/README.md

 			   for t in t_list: f.write("T:B" + str(list(t.boundary())) + ", D=" + str(list(t.interior_facets()))+"\n")
 ```

-To get the n verticies of an regular polygon, use the following command on **SageMath**:
+To get the n verticies of a regular polygon, use the following command on **SageMath**:

 ```
 p = polytopes.regular_polygon(10, exact=True)